50onRed/pjax-table/README.md

 -------------- | ------- | -----------
-`data-sortable` | true | whether or not this column is sortable `data-property` | none | the property name to be used in the sort query `data-current-sort-direction` | none | the current sort direction of this column `data-default-sort-direction` | none | the default sort direction of this column
+`data-sortable` | true | whether or not this column is sortable `data-property` | none | the property name to be used in the sort query `data-current-sort-order` | none | the current sort order of this column `data-default-sort-order` | none | the default sort order of this column

 #### pjax-table td data attributes